awsdocs/amazon-forecast-developer-guide/doc_source/howitworks-domains-ds-types.md

 If you want to forecast key metrics for your organization—such as revenue, sales and cash flow—you can provide Amazon Forecast with the following datasets:
 + The target time series dataset that provides historical time\-series data for the metric that you want to forecast\.
 If your interest is to forecast the revenue of all of the business units in your organization, you can create a `target time series` dataset with the `metric`, `business unit`, and `metric_value` fields\.
 + If you have any metadata for each metric that isn't required, such as `category` or `location`, you might provide datasets of the related time series and item metadata type\.
-You can provide only the target time series dataset to Amazon Forecast and generate forecasts for your target metrics\.
+At a minimum, you must provide a target time series dataset for Forecast to generate forecasts for your target metrics\.

 **Example Example 3: Dataset Types in the CUSTOM Domain**
 The training data for your forecasting application might not fit into any of the Amazon Forecast domains\.
 If that's the case, choose the CUSTOM domain\.
 You must provide the target time series dataset, but you can add your own custom fields\.